CodeURJC-DAW-2024-25/webapp10/README.md

 - **Irene García López**
    - *Task done descriptions*
     - In this second practice, I have implemented all the initial DTOs and updated the web controller to support ticket-related functions.
 I have also developed the initial mappers to facilitate data conversion between entities and DTOs.
 Additionally, I implemented form validations and error handling to ensure proper user input validation.
 Furthermore, I enabled the correct functionality for removing images, ensuring that a default image is set when deleting a concert image or a user's profile picture during the editing process.
+Additionally, I added Dockerized Application Execution Instructions.

 | **Section**                               |                 | **Details**       |
 | ----------------------------------------  | --------------- | ----------------- |